tweekes0/pal-bot/README.md

 ## Running Pal Bot

-efore Pal Bot can be added to your Discord server, you must create your own configuration file.
+Before Pal Bot can be added to your Discord server, you must create your own configuration file.
 See [example_config.toml](https://github.com/tweekes0/pal-bot/blob/main/example_config.toml).
 Although Pal Bot is Dockerized, it is not a stateless application and will be error prone if deployed to serverless solution.

 ### Docker and Docker-Compose (Recommeded)